Do I Need to Have My New Jersey Living Will Witnessed or Notarized?

 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about New Jersey Instruction Directives and Proxy Directives.

-When you make a health care directive with Quicken WillMaker Plus, it will conform to all of New Jersey’s laws about instruction directives, proxy directives, and combined advance directives.
-And it will print with plain English instructions that detail how to make it legal.
+When you make a health care directive with Quicken WillMaker Plus, it will conform to New Jersey law and it will print with plain English instructions that detail how to make it legal.